Lcraft-Developers/LAPI/README.md

 This is LAPI (Lcrafts Application Programming Interface). <br>
 With the goal of creating a centered and more customizable API System for Minecraft Plugins and Java Processes. <br>
-Now recreating to the newest v1.1
+Now recreating to the newest v1.1 with a faster and more customizable structure, more features and own coded official modules.

 ## Our Projects
 :red_circle: Not started programming <br>